jhideki/palworld-api/README.md

 ## Contribution

 ### Setting up
-You will need to manually migrate the data found in 'data' into a postgress DB.
+You will need to manually migrate the data found in [data](data) into a postgress DB.
 The table names are the same as the file names.

 ### PRs
 Please follow these steps